YuvisTechPoint/FoundrVerse/README.md

-#  FoundrVerse
+# 🚀 FoundrVerse

-> India's First Practical Startup School for Students
+> Startup School by Founders, for Students

 A comprehensive Next.js platform that offers practical startup education through courses, internships, and pitch opportunities.
 Built with modern web technologies for a seamless learning experience.